megaeriv/Exploratory-Data-Analysis---SQL/README.md

 To properly classify the data, this question heirachy is followed:

-IS DATA TYPE A NUMBER
+IS DATA TYPE A NUMBER?
 NO = Dimension (Qualitative)
 YES = Next question

-DOES It MAKE SENSE TO AGRREGATE
+DOES It MAKE SENSE TO AGRREGATE?
 NO = DIMENSION
 YES = MEASURE

 > [!NOTE]
 > **Age** derived from birthdate column is a Measure